HackSocNotts/hacksocnotts.github.io/content/events/2022-09-27-hacksoc-taster-welcome-week-talks.md

 This will be our first event of the year, and a good taster to give you an idea of what kind of events we'll be running throughout the year.
-At 4:30pm, we'll be gathering in LT2 (TBC) where the committee will be giving three short-ish talks on various tech-related topics:
+At 4:30pm, we'll be gathering in LT2 (TBC) where the committee will be giving four short-ish talks on various tech-related topics:

  - An introduction to game development by our President
  - A talk about bug bounties by our Cyber Security Secretary